Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 I'll leave everything else to be decided during gameplay.
 I feel like I have followers, and I feel like I need a Stunt to be a good orator.

+Neither the Continuum nor Continuum Indirections have Skills.

 ### Free Stunts

 Every Time Traveler \(both PC and NPC\) gets the following Stunts for free: